 These printables are not only great for working on letter & number recognition skills, but also fine motor skills.
 You can show and encourage your child to use a proper grip on the crayon or marker.

-Click the image below to download & print copies of Hidden Letter Aa and Hidden Number 1.
+Or click the image below to download & print copies of the Letter A and the Number 1.

 As with all of our printables on TypicallySimple.com, this printable is for personal use only.
 Teachers may print & copy for a class set as needed, however this printable may not be mass-distributed, claimed as own, or sold in a shop.